 UAVs offer a new way of inspection and optimise cost and time savings, reduce risk to personnel and increase performance and quality of inspection.
 With advances in technology such as improved flight time, inspection payloads and contact inspection, plus the reality that drones could be working autonomously and beyond visual line of sight (BvLOS), the potential applications for UAVs is growing significantly.

-Bilfinger Salamis UK ‘s inspection department owns and operates drones, controlled by our qualified pilots, who use them to carry out close visual and thermal inspections in remote and difficult-to-reach areas such as:
+Bilfinger Salamis UK has owned and operated its own fleet of drones since 2017.
+These are operated by our qualified and experienced pilots, who use them to carry out close visual and thermal inspections in remote and difficult-to-reach areas including, but not limited to :